mokat6/we-be-scriptin/Audacity_Lyrics/README.md

 Audacity has TPE1(Artist), and TIT2(Title), etc
 but my custom "Lyrics" isn't saved in USLT, it is saved in TXXX(UserTextFrame: [Description: Lyrics])
+It's like Audacity hack.
+It doesn't really work with USLT.
+So just uses this whatever other container and Description - whatever you say.
 some players catch it, because "lyrics" is in the name there....
 but they first check USLT, the standard lyrics metadata container.
 <br /><br /><br />